 My goal for the day was an afternoon for them to spread out, enjoy some fresh air and get out of a house that we’ve spent way too much time inside these past few months.
 And that’s exactly what we got.

 We climbed.
 We swung.
 We ran through the corn maze.
 We fed cows, goats, alpacas and chickens.
 We held baby ducks.
 We bounced.
 We picnicked.
 We played Jenga and Carpetball.
 We spent hours without a single fight.

 And it was heaven.

 There wasn’t a mention of video games and I didn’t have to tell one child to put down their phone.

 Times like these with my tweens are fleeting and I know it.
 I love when I get the chance to see that they are still little inside those fast-growing bodies and all it took was a trip to a farm.

-Rustic Roots has a full lineup of fall fun for families to enjoy including a 10-acre corn maze that is haunted after dark on select Saturdays in October, a hay fort, barrel train rides, hayrides, photo spots, fire pits, a tire tractor playground and more.
-Admission is $10.
-On Saturdays that the maze is haunted, they also show scary movies in their barn.
+Rustic Roots has a full lineup of fall fun for families to enjoy including a 10-acre corn maze, a hay fort, barrel train rides, hayrides, photo spots, fire pits, a tire tractor playground and more.
 The farm is easy to find, just off of State Hwy 74.
 Ponca City is nearby and would make a great addition to your trip.